alvr/alpine-android/README.md

 | Android 12 (31)   | `android-31`, `android-31-jdk8`                          | `android-31-jdk11`                 | `android-31-jdk17`                 |
 | Android Sv2 (31)  | `android-Sv2`, `android-Sv2-jdk8`                        | `android-Sv2-jdk11`                | `android-Sv2-jdk17`                |

-> :memo: The tags `latest` and `android-XX` will be using the JDK8 base image until July 28th, 2022.
-After that, those tags will be using JDK11.
+> :warning: The tags `latest` and `android-XX` will be using the JDK8 base image until July 28th, 2022.
+After that date, those tags will be targeting JDK11.

 > :warning: Android 12 is available.
 Android 12 will be using `latest` tag on January 1st, 2022.